 Step 3: Decide How Much to Buy

-If one partner in your family stays at home with the kids, calculating life insurance needs can be more complicated, because you can’t just multiply your annual income.
+If one partner in your family stays at home with the kids, calculating life insurance needs can be more complicated because you can’t simply multiply your annual income.
 Take the time to figure out how much coverage the stay-at-home parent warrants, though.
-It is an important step in making sure your family is well-protected.
+It’s an essential step in making sure your family is best protected.